develohpanda/Bot-Hackfest/README.md

 You can also navigate to http://localhost:3979/default.htm to view the same page, although the bot will be connected to the deployed version in Azure.
 To debug a local version of the bot, use the bot emulator.

+# Submit

+**Submit your entry at [bit.ly/bot-hackfest-submit](http://bit.ly/bot-hackfest-submit)**

+You can either publish your bot and let us play with it, or create and upload a video to share with us.
+Be sure to include a description of the features you have added, the drive behind the bot and why it an improvement in the user experience.
+Tell us about anything unique you did.

+Basically, submit anything that screams **"we should win"**!

 # Having issues?
 - Is each dialog class tagged with the `[Serializable]` attribute?
 - Do the service registrations have the `FiberModule.Key_DoNotSerialize` key added?